frica/pixelize/README.md

 - **Pixelation**: Automatically pixelates images to multiple sizes (default: 16, 32, 64 pixels on the longest side), preserving aspect ratio.
 - **Batch Processing**: Processes all images in a specified directory.
+- **GUI & CLI**: Choose between a user-friendly graphical interface or command-line interface.
+- **Live Preview**: See pixelation effects in real-time before processing (GUI mode).
-- **Customizable**: Configure input/output directories and pixelation sizes via the command line.
+- **Customizable**: Configure input/output directories and pixelation sizes.
 - **Cross-Platform**: Works seamlessly on Windows, macOS, and Linux.

 ## Example